JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 {{< /details >}}

 Thats was were can store.
 But how to **process the data**?

 {{< details title="Data Processing Engines 📌" closed="true" >}}

 Data processing engines are software systems designed to execute data transformations and computations at scale.

 They form the core of many modern data architectures, enabling the handling of massive datasets for analytics, machine learning, and other data-intensive applications.
-Here's a breakdown of their key characteristics and types:

 **Core Functions:**

 * **Data Transformation:**